 For the Outdoor Durability Warranty, with the Ink System UV you must always print on the compatible 3M Opaque Vinyl media.
-Also you must use 3M Overlaminate film to maintain the print's luster, depth and quality.
+Also recommended is 3M Overlaminate film to maintain the print's luster, depth and quality.

 Some Important Points about Media Types